mideind/GreynirServer/docs/setup_linux.md

 ```

 Starts an [IPython](https://ipython.org) shell with a database session (`s`),
-the Reynir parser (`r`) and all SQLAlchemy database models preloaded.
+the Greynir parser (`r`) and all SQLAlchemy database models preloaded.
 For more
 info, see [Using the Greynir Shell](shell.md).